Here’s an introduction to spray foam roofing, which will cover these six points:

-There are many reasons why the price can go up or down, such as:
+Here are other reasons why the price can go up or down, such as:

-The further away you are from a spray foam roofing contractor, the more expensive the project is going to be.
+The further away you are from a spray foam roofing contractor, the more expensive the project will be.

 Existing roof condition

-If your roof is leaking and it’s been letting water get under the top layer of your roofing system, which enters your insulation or deck, then those saturated areas will need to be removed before installing spray foam on top.
+Suppose your roof is leaking, and it’s been letting water get under the top layer of your roofing system, which enters your insulation or deck.
+In that case, those saturated areas must be removed before installing spray foam.

 If your roof is not letting much water in, then only a small portion of your roof will need to be removed before installing spray foam.

 The more roof that needs to be removed, the more expensive your project will be.